Seen in amber, green, blue, pink in a frosted finish and opalescent as pictured.

 Local people had always known about this ice cave and believed it to be the entrance to hell and would not enter it.

-In the centre of the system is an ice formation named the Posselt Tower and further in there is a Great Ice Embankment which rises to 25 meters.
+In the center of the system is an ice formation named the Posselt Tower and further in there is a Great Ice Embankment which rises to 25 meters.

-I can only speculate that it was the designers intention when designing this bowl set to commemorate this cave system.
+I can only speculate that it was the designers intention when designing this bowl set to commemorate the discovery of this cave system.

 Further information about the Eisriesenwelt cave system go to http://en.wikipedia.org/wiki/Eisriesenwelt